Samuel Slater: Mill development

 In 1789, Rhode Island–based industrialist Moses Brown moved to Pawtucket, Rhode Island, to operate a mill in partnership with his son-in-law William Almy and cousin Smith-Brown.
 Almy & Brown, as the company was to be called, was housed in a former fulling mill near the Pawtucket Falls of the Blackstone River.
 They planned to manufacture cloth for sale, with yarn to be spun on spinning wheels, jennies, and frames, using water power.

 In August 1789, they acquired a 32-spindle frame "after the Arkwright pattern" but could not operate it.
 At this point, Slater wrote to them, offering his services.
 Slater realized that nothing could be done with the machinery as it stood and convinced Brown of his knowledge.
-He promised: "If I do not make a good yarn, as they do in England, I will have nothing for my services but will throw the whole of what I have attempted over the bridge."
+He promised: "If I do not make as good yarn, as they do in England, I will have nothing for my services but will throw the whole of what I have attempted over the bridge."

 In 1790, he signed a contract with Brown to replicate the British designs.
 Their deal provided Slater with the funds to build the water frames and associated machinery, with a half share in their capital value and the profits derived from them.
 Slater found no mechanics in the U.S. when he arrived and had great difficulty finding someone to build the machinery.
 Eventually, he located Oziel Wilkinson and his son, David, to produce iron castings and forgings for the machinery.
 According to David Wilkinson: "all the turning of the iron for the cotton machinery built by Mr. Slater was done with hand chisels or tools in lathes turned by cranks with hand power".

 By 1791, Slater had some of the equipment operating, despite shortages of tools and skilled mechanics.
 He was able to single-handedly construct from memory the water-powered spinning machinery.
 By December, the shop was operational with ten to twelve workers.
 In 1793, Slater and Brown opened their first factory in Pawtucket.

 Slater knew the secret of Arkwright's success, including varying fiber lengths and Arkwright's carding, drawing, and roving machines.
 He also had the experience of working with all the elements as a continuous production system.
 During construction, Slater made some adjustments to the designs to fit local needs.
 The result was the first successful water-powered roller spinning textile mill in the U.S.

 After developing this mill, Slater instituted management principles that he had learned from Strutt and Arkwright to teach workers to be skilled mechanics.
 This included child labor similar to what existed in England.

 In 1812, Slater built the Old Green Mill, later known as Cranston Print Works, in East Village in Webster, Massachusetts.
 He moved to Webster due in part to an available workforce, but also due to abundant water power from Webster Lake.